rajesh730/LMS/BULK_IMPORT_GUIDE.md

 - Use SCHOOL_CUSTOM type instead
 - Or login as SUPER_ADMIN

-### "Invalid Academic Type"
+### "Invalid Subject Category"
-- Academic Type must be exactly: CORE, ELECTIVE, or EXTRA_CURRICULAR
+- Subject Category must be exactly: CORE, ELECTIVE, or EXTRA_CURRICULAR
 - Check spelling and case

 ### "Invalid Type"